Alcohol

 Alcohol can change the way a woman’s body metabolizes estrogen (how estrogen works in the body).
 This can cause blood estrogen levels to rise.

-Estrogen levels are higher in women who drink alcohol than in non-drinkers [19].
-These higher estrogen levels may in turn, increase the risk of breast cancer [19].
+Estrogen levels are higher in women who drink alcohol than in non-drinkers [22].
+Higher estrogen levels are in turn, linked to an increased risk of breast cancer [22].

 Learn more about estrogen and breast cancer risk.